 It is extremely important for organizations considering the plan of laying off employees to share the news with the members of the workforce at the earliest.
-Rather than waiting until the last minute, organizations should inform them when the process is initiated.
-This gives the employees enough time to look for other options outside the organization in case they are laid off.
-The organizations should also ensure that the employees are kept updated about any new information about the process.
+Rather than waiting until the last minute, organizations should inform them as soon as possible.
+This gives the employees enough time to look for other options outside the organization in case of a layoff.
+The organizations should also ensure that they are as transparent with their employees as possible about the process.

 Once the decision to lay off an employee has been made, it is the responsibility of the organization to communicate the news personally.
 It is far better for the management to communicate the news to the employee on a one-to-one basis rather than in a group or over email or text message.
 Such an action is not just highly insensitive but also rude.
 It sends out wrong signals to not only the outgoing employees but also those who have been retained.

-It is quite likely for the employees would want to know the rationale behind the decision of the organization to let them go.
-It is advisable for the management to articulate the reasons for layoffs directly and honestly.
+It is quite likely that the employees would want to know the rationale behind the decision of the organization to let them go.
+The management should articulate the reasons for layoffs directly and honestly.
 This helps in upholding the sense of respect and trust of the employees for the organization to an extent.
-When the management avoids answering such questions or provides vague responses, it leads to a loss of their credibility in the eyes of the employees.
+When the management avoids answering such questions or provides vague responses, it leads to a loss of credibility in the eyes of the employees.

 Communicating the news of layoffs can cause much stress and anxiety to the employees in question.
 This is especially true in the case of employees who have had a long history of association with the organization.
-In such emotional support and guidance to the employees offered by the organization can go a long way in reducing their levels of anguish and stress.
-The organization could even utilize the services of a professional counsellor for this purpose.
-The organizations can even assure such employees would be being given preference once the business prospects improve.
+Such emotional support and guidance to the employees offered by the organization can go a long way in reducing their levels of anguish and stress.
+The organization could even utilize the services of a professional counselor for this purpose.
+The organizations can even assure the employees of re-hiring once the business prospects improve.

 The practice of providing outplacement support had gained popularity during the economic recession of 2008-2009.
 Outplacement support can be provided to help employees get new jobs in similar profiles, offer them guidance about available options relevant to their skills, and experience, or even to help them enhance their skills to look for new opportunities.
-Such initiatives can help assure employees that they are still cared for by the organization and they are ready to support them even at this critical juncture.
+Such initiatives can help assure employees that the organization still cares about them and they are ready to support them even at this critical juncture.

-This comprehensive guide to managing layoffs can help organizations minimize the impact of it for their employees and for themselves – they can maintain the respect, morale, and support of the remaining members of their workforce while making the situation less traumatic for the employees being laid off.
+Organizations need to minimize the impact of layoffs for their employees and for themselves – so they can maintain the respect, morale, and support of the remaining members of their workforce while making the situation less traumatic for the employees being laid off.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)